rrichardsonv/js_in_templates/README.md

         |> Enum.join("-")
       end)

+    # Append those scripts which exist to the bottom of the template...
     """
     #{source}
     #{Enum.map_join(included_scripts, "\n", &script_tag/1)}
     """
   end

+  # Because this is precompile we can leave path resolution to phoenix.
   defp script_tag(src) do
     """
     <script defer type="text/javascript" src="<%= Routes.static_path(@conn, "/js/#{src}") %>"></script>